-\begin{proof} Let $n$ be the size of $\calS$, let $\pi$ be the product of all non-invertible rational primes (or 1, if $R$ contains $\Q$), and let $C \subset R$ be the set defined by the following equations over $R$:
+\begin{proof} We remind the reader that the $\calS$ contains $s$ primes.
+Let $\pi$ be the product of all non-invertible rational primes (or 1, if $R$ contains $\Q$), and let $C \subset R$ be the set defined by the following equations over $R$:

 We claim that System \eqref{invert} has solutions in $R$ only if $x$ is a constant, while conversely, if $x\in \Z$, then these equations have solutions in $R$.
-Indeed, if $x$ is not a constant, neither are $x^2 + \pi +1, \ldots, x^2+ (n+1)\pi +1$.
+Indeed, if $x$ is not a constant, neither are $x^2 + \pi +1, \ldots, x^2+ (s+1)\pi +1$.
 Therefore, since they are invertible in $O_{K,\calS}$, they all must have zeros at valuations of $\calS$.
-However, these $n+1$ elements do not share any zeros, and there are $n$ valuations in $\calS$ and $n + 1$ elements under consideration.
+However, these $s+1$ elements do not share any zeros, and there are $s$ valuations in $\calS$ and $s + 1$ elements under consideration.
 This implies that two of them must share the same zero, which is impossible since their differences are constant.
 The converse is obvious: if $x \in \Z$, then $\pi x^2+\pi r +1$ is invertible for each $r \in \Z$.
-Please note that given $x \in O_{K,\calS}$, if System \eqref{invert} has solutions, then these solutions are unique. \end{proof} \begin{remark} If $R$ contains $\Q$, then we can also define the set of non-zero constants containing $\Z_{\not=0}$.
-We just have to add the equation $j_0x=1$. \end{remark} \begin{theorem} $\Z$ has a single-fold Diophantine definition over $O_{K,\calS}$. \end{theorem} \begin{proof} There are several ways to state this proof.
-We choose the way which we will later use to produce a single-fold definition of exponentiation for $\Z$.
-Let $a \in O_{K,\calS}$ be as in Lemma \ref{le:exist} and consider the following equations and conditions:
+Please note that given $x \in O_{K,\calS}$, if System \eqref{invert} has solutions, then these solutions are unique. \end{proof}

+\begin{notation} Let $J(x)$ denote the system of equations \eqref{invert}. \end{notation} We will use this system to give a single-fold Diophantine definition of $\Z$ over $O_{K,\calS}$. \begin{theorem} $\Z$ has a single-fold Diophantine definition over $O_{K,\calS}$. \end{theorem} \begin{proof} There are several ways to state this proof.
+We choose the way that we will later use to produce a single-fold definition of exponentiation for $\Z$.
+Let $a \in O_{K,\calS}$ be as in Proposition \ref{prop:exist} and consider the following equations and conditions:

-in $O_{K,\calS}[\sqrt{a^2-1}]$;
+in $O_{K,\calS}$;